arcus-azure/.github/CONTRIBUTING.md

 Work will be assigned by the code owners of the Arcus library and it is recommended to check with them first diving into code.

 ## Forking
 Make sure that you have forked the Arcus repository to which you want to contribute to your personal GitHub workplace.
-We work solely with PullRequests for new features or adaptations.
+We work solely with pull requests (PRs) for new features or adaptations.

-More information on GitHub forking is available [here](https://guides.github.com/activities/forking/).
+> More information on GitHub forking is available [here](https://guides.github.com/activities/forking/).

 When working on an issue, we recommand that you create a feature branch on your own GitHub workplace and merge it via PullRequest into the `master` branch of the destination Arcus repository.
 That way, you can keep your own `master` branch up to date with the current changes.